Learn about the different types of usability testing and where these tests fit into the UXD workflow.

 Functional Salience Testing

 While that concludes site structure and navigation, it certainly doesn’t conclude the overall information architecture.
-Before finally building our first complete wireframes, we need to know which functions are the most important.
+Before finally building our first mid-fidelity wireframes, we need to know which functions are the most important.
 Does the user care deeply about searching for things?
 Would they rather skip the sign up, or the onboarding?

 Functional salience tests are used to decipher which functions are most important, which then helps us decide how best to design the content and UI.
 Instruct the tester to choose three functions from the tree map (also known as a sitemap) — for example, subscribe, pricing, and checkout could be three functions the user deems important.